 Aircraft-specific fuel used and emission values

-Table 3.4 is an extract from the Annex 5 of the aviation chapter “1.A.3.a Aviation – Annex 5 - Master emissions calculator 2016” that lists LTO fuel consumption and emission factors for certain aircraft types with their most frequent engine types.
+Table 3.4 is an extract from the Annex 5 of the aviation chapter “1.A.3.a Aviation – Annex 1 - Master emissions calculator” that lists LTO fuel consumption and emission factors for certain aircraft types with their most frequent engine types.
 Note that the values provided in Table 3.4 for LTO are based on standard ICAO taxi times and these may differ significantly from average taxi times at European airports.
-In addition, the Annex 5 of the aviation chapter “1.A.3.a Aviation – Annex 5 - LTO emissions calculator 2016”, provides a means to easily estimate the amount of fuel used and emissions exhausted during the LTO cycles of a large range of aircraft at a particular European airport for a particular year between 2005 and 2015 based on average taxi times.
-The average taxi time has been provided by EUROCONTROL’s Central Office of Delay Analysis (CODA).
+In addition, the Annex 5 of the aviation chapter “1.A.3.a Aviation – Annex 1 - LTO emissions calculator”, provides a means to easily estimate the amount of fuel used and emissions exhausted during the LTO cycles of a large range of aircraft at a particular European airport for a particular year between 2005 and 2022 based on average taxi times.
+The average taxi time has been provided by EUROCONTROL.
 The fuel burnt and emission data in both of these spreadsheets have been provided by EUROCONTROL with the aim of supporting the European Union and EU Member States in the maintenance and provision of European and national emission inventories.
 These fuel burn and emission data are modelled estimates and not 'absolute' values and should not be used for comparing fuel efficiency and emission data between aircraft models and manufacturers.
-The engine associated to each aircraft type is the most common type of engine used for each aircraft type in 2015.
+The engine associated to each aircraft type is the most common type of engine used for each aircraft type in 2022.

 Table 3.4  Examples of aircraft types and emission values for LTO cycles as well as fuel consumption per aircraft type, in kg/LTO (ICAO default LTO duration: 32 minutes and 54 seconds)